shubhambhatnag/ROS-Manager/README.md

    - Access the NiceGUI interface at http://localhost
    - Select a ROS bag file from the dropdown menu to visualize it using Webviz.

+2. **Editing Layout**

+   - Use the toggle to select which pre-determined layout to use
+   - The webviz app also allows you to set your own layout, and import JSON layouts (top right)